w3c/ortc/draft-w3c-ortc-api-00.md

 __onremovestream__ of type EventHandler,

-> This event handler, of event handler event type {{removestream}}, must be fired to allow a developer's JavaScript to be notified when a remote {{MediaStream}} is removed.
+> This event handler, of event handler event type {{removestream}}, must be fired to allow a developer's JavaScript to be notified when a receiving {{MediaStream}} is removed.
 It is fired when the remote peer signals the removal of all the {{MediaStreamTrack}} with same *msid*.
 >
 | *Event Argument* | *Description* |
 |--- | --- |